lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 To add a bookmark :menuselection:`Bookmarks --> Add to  Bookmarks`  and it will make a bookmark.
 To later access this bookmark it will be on the left hand side under bookmarks and under the bookmarks menu.

+Pcmanfm-Qt has different view modes which can be changed in the view menu.
+To select a view that has bigger thumbnails to view pictures before deciding to open them :menuselect:`View --> View --> Thumbnail View`.
+If you want to view lists of move data about something like the file size the time it is modified select detailed list view by :menuselect:`View --> View --> Detailed list view`.

 Screenshot
 ----------
 .. image:: pcmanfm-qt.png